pcalulo/lugsched/README.md

 and your friends.
 It aims to be a more useful replacement for the deluge of screenshots of spreadsheets with schedule info that gets posted to Facebook/Google+ every time a new term begins.

+The name is not final, but it sure as hell makes the project much easier to talk about while walking from class to class...

 LugSched is currently...